monkeygoessnap/Lyft-Ride-Hailing-App/README.md

-# CSC1008 Data Structures and Algorithm (Final Project)
 Lyft Ride Hailing App

 ## Objectives
-Design and implement an on-demand transportation application that enables users to request private and shared rides.
+Design and implement an on-demand transportation application that enables users to request private and shared rides using self-implemented DSA.

 ## How to run
 - git clone entire repository to your local drive/ cloud drive